MitchForest/dayli/.pm/epics/epic-3/sprint-03.02-adaptive-scheduling-workflow.md

 5. Store the lunch move decision for future learning (prepare the data structure even if RAG isn't ready)

 ## Success Criteria
-- [ ] All TypeScript types properly defined (no `any` except where necessary)
+- [ ] All TypeScript types properly defined (no `any` except RAGContext placeholder)
 - [ ] Zero lint errors/warnings
-- [ ] Follows existing LangGraph patterns
+- [ ] Follows existing LangGraph patterns from `dailyPlanning.ts`
 - [ ] Proper error handling at each node
 - [ ] Workflow completes in <3 seconds
 - [ ] Lunch break always protected
-- [ ] Natural language summaries
+- [ ] Natural language summaries using user's terminology
-- [ ] Confirmation flow working
+- [ ] Confirmation flow working with WorkflowPersistenceService
+- [ ] Uses `createWorkBlock` and `createEmailBlock` for smart block creation
-- [ ] High-priority backlog tasks included
+- [ ] Uses enhanced `findTasks` with natural language support
-- [ ] All strategies (full/partial/optimize/task_only) implemented
+- [ ] All strategies (full/partial/optimize/task_only) implemented in ONE workflow
+- [ ] Optimization strategy finds and fixes inefficiencies
 - [ ] Time helper functions have unit tests
-- [ ] Mock calendar protection service ready for real implementation
-- [ ] [ADDITION] Schedule Optimization Workflow implemented and tested
-- [ ] [ADDITION] Optimization respects all constraints (meetings, lunch, work hours)
+- [ ] Integrates with standardized ToolResult format
-- [ ] [ADDITION] Both workflows share helper utilities effectively
+- [ ] Works with Tool Registry auto-discovery

 ## Key Concepts